Horbenkodev/hugo-blog/content/posts/10-ways-to-help-anxious-students-with-elearning/index.md

 ---
 title: How eLearning Help Students With Anxiety
-publishDate: '2019-04-23T00:00:00Z'
+publishDate: 2019-04-23T00:00:00Z
-authors:
-- Tiffany Harper
+image: anxious-student.jpg
+og_image: anxious-student.jpg
 description: Anxiety is a very broad term that can be defined in many different ways.
 According to the definition at WebMD.com, anxiety disorders are a group of mental illnesses, which cause overwhelming and constant fear and worry.
 All anxiety disorders can and will interfere with the learning process.
-image: anxious-student.jpg
-og_image: anxious-student.jpg
 promote:
   promote: false
 top: false
+authors:
+  - Tiffany Harper
+categories: []
 industries:
   - eLearning
-categories: []
 ---
 Anxiety is a very broad term that can be defined in many different ways.
 According to the <a href="https://www.webmd.com/anxiety-panic/guide/anxiety-disorders" target="_blank">definition at WebMD.com</a>, anxiety disorders are a group of mental illnesses, which cause overwhelming and constant fear and worry.

 There are various types of anxiety disorders, the most common ones being panic disorder, social anxiety disorder, specific phobias, and generalized anxiety disorder.